Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 You can get to the Reference number history section, by clicking Menu → Search → Reference number → click on the reference number displayed in the results page to open the Reference number page → click on the Reference number history section → click on the submission number under ‘Initial submission’ or ‘Submission update’. (see screenshot below)

-Before declaring SME status in REACH-IT, companies should be familiar with the rules set by Commission Recommendation 2003/361/EC on SME definition.
+Before declaring the SME status in REACH-IT, companies should be familiar with the rules set by the Commission Recommendation 2003/361/EC on SME definition.

 The documentary evidence should include:

 - Information about the ownership structure (upstream, downstream) at the time of the submission.

 - The financial statements (consolidated, if available) together with accompanying notes for the two latest accounting periods before the time of the submission.

 - Official certificate/information confirming the average number of employees for each of the two latest accounting periods before the time of submission.